rehan-hansaja/Restaurant-Landing-Page/README.md

 # Restaurant-Landing-Page
- A landing page for a restaurant
+ A landing page for a restaurant using React.js